 Entries intended to be served without yeast should exhibit no yeast characters in mouthfeel, flavor, or aroma.
 Entries intended to be served with yeast should portray a full yeasty mouthfeel and appear hazy to very cloudy; yeast flavor and aroma should be low to medium but not overpowering the balance and character of rye and barley malt and hops.
-During registration brewers may specify pouring instructions, choosing normal pouring, quiet pouring, intentional rousing or not rousing yeast.
+During registration brewers will specify pouring instructions, choosing normal pouring, quiet pouring, intentional rousing or not rousing yeast.
+Entries will be presented during judging as specified by entering brewer.

-Original Gravity (°Plato): 1.047-1.056 (11.8-14 °Plato) ◆ Apparent Extract/Final Gravity (°Plato): 1.008-1.016 (2-4 °Plato) ◆ Alcohol by Weight (Volume): 3.9-4.4% (4.9-5.5%) ◆ Bitterness (IBU): 10-15 ◆ Color SRM (EBC): 4-25 (8-50 EBC)
+Original Gravity (Plato): 1.047-1.056 (11.8-14 Plato) • Apparent Extract/Final Gravity (Plato): 1.008-1.016 (2-4 Plato) • Alcohol by Weight (Volume): 3.9-4.4% (4.9-5.5%) • Bitterness (IBU): 10-15 • Color SRM (EBC): 4-25 (8-50 EBC)